Should you be scared of bears when hiking in Japan?

 Brown bear attacks in Hokkaido

 Heading up to Hokkaido (home of the brown bear), the statistics show that Hokkaido has seen 70 deaths in the last 37 years to bears.
 However the majority of these are not to hikers but to locals, especially those who head off the trail to go foraging.
 And this very detailed post from HokkaidoWilds counts only 3 of those deaths as being from hikers.
-In recent years there was one in 2021, and then another on Mount Daisengen in 2023 - which must be quite a local mountain, seeing that it only recorded 6 hiking logs on YAMAP in all of 2025.
+In recent years there was one in 2021, and then another on Mount Daisengen in 2023 - which it seems has since had its hiking trail closed due to further bear activity in 2025 according to this YAMAP log.

 A covered trailhead information board with maps, flyers, and a metal box for registering hike plans, surrounded by green forest